amerob/lunar-lander-RL-DeepQ/README.md

-# Lunar Lander using Reinforcement Learning
+# Lunar Lander with Deep Q-Learning

-This repository contains the implementation of a Deep Q-Learning agent to solve the Lunar Lander environment from OpenAI Gym.
+This repository implements a Deep Q-Learning agent to solve the Lunar Lander environment from OpenAI Gym.

 ## Table of Contents